raspberrypilearning/beating-heart/en/step_4.md

 Step 8: Tape the back side of the heart across the widest part, from edge to edge.
 ![Image showing paper square folded into a heart shape from the back, with tape holding it together](images/heart11.jpeg)

-And you're ready to embed your LED!
+Turn it over to look at the front, and you're ready to embed your LED!
 ![Image showing finished origami heart](images/heart.jpeg)